apurvchandel/IIIT_Nagpur_SAC_Website/README.md

 # SAC

-This project was built with Turbo 360.
-To learn more, click here: https://www.turbo360.co
+This project was built with NodeJs.
+To learn more, click here:https://nodejs.org/en/

 ## Instructions
 After cloning into repo, cd to project root directory and install dependencies: